ltspicer/GALAXIS.electronic/README.md

 PS:
 The exe is for Windows users without install Python.
-Start with double-click on starter.bat.
+Start with double-click on galaxis.exe .

 I found that Windows doesn't need the starter.
 Just click galaxis.exe!